Sister City: Federal Way, Washington, U.S.A.

 During this period, the Hachinohe delegation from the International Relations Group and the New Art Museum Promotions Section visited Mayor Ferrell and toured various art related projects around Federal Way.
 On December 3rd, the delegation also held a “Decophoto” art collage workshop with around 26 Federal Way Public School high school students, where they created art pieces using photos from both cities.

-The second part of this photo exchange will be held in Hachinohe, from January 24th to 30th, at the Hachinohe Portal Museum Hacchi.
+The second part of this photo exchange was held in Hachinohe, from January 24th to 30th, at the Hachinohe Portal Museum Hacchi.
 The art pieces on exhibition include: photos taken by Hachinohe citizens, photos taken by Federal Way citizens, and the “Decophoto” pieces made by the high school students in Federal Way.
+A total of 1,528 people visited the exhibit.

 This photo exhibit exchange, held in commemoration of the 25th Anniversary of the Sister City Relationship between the two cities, was also a vision to discover the hidden gems of each respective city.
 Through this, the photo exchange was also a wonderful chance for citizens to understand and experience life in their sister city.